-Nothing can prepare you for a visit to the Omaha landing beach in Normandy in northern France.
-On a sun-drenched August afternoon, it is difficult to reconcile this golden beach, and the happy holidaymakers frolicking in its gently rolling waves, with the horror of the events of June 6th, 1944.
+Few things can prepare you for the emotional impact of visiting the Omaha landing beach in northern France.
+When I visited on a sun-drenched August afternoon, it was difficult to reconcile this golden beach, and the happy holidaymakers frolicking in its gently rolling waves, with the horror of June 6th, 1944.

 At the eastern end of the cemetery is a semi-circular limestone colonnade with maps and narratives of the military operations displayed in the two loggias at each end.
 Taking centre stage is a 22-foot tall bronze statue entitled The Spirit of American Youth Rising from the Waves, facing towards the graves.

-There were 1,557 Americans who lost their lives in the invasion of Normandy, but whose remains were not located or identified.
+The remains of 1,557 Americans who lost their lives in the invasion of Normandy have never benn located or identified.
 By way of remembrance, the Walls of the Missing behind the memorial are inscribed with their names.

 Near the centre of the cemetery, a circular chapel, constructed from limestone and granite, points towards Omaha Beach.
 Above the chapel door is an engraved replica of the United States’ Medal of Honor, and its ceiling is adorned with a brightly coloured mosaic.